Hornopirén National Park: Administration

 The park is administered by CONAF in the city of Hornopirén at the central square and all trips to the forest begin here.
 Entrance to the park is free.
 One part of the part can be visited by motor vehicle but the other part must be travelled by foot.
 To get to the park from Hornopirén travel 11 km north on Av.
 Lib.
 Bernardo O’Higgins.
 Then there is another 7 km on a bumpy gravel road through private land in order to reach the park entrance.
 107 km separate Puerto Montt from this park.
 There are two bus companies that run between Puerto Montt and Hornopirén National Park.
 The trip takes about 5 hours.

 There is a shelter in the park for the exclusive use of the CONAF ranger.
 It is on the southwest side of Pinto Concha lake and provides information to tourists in the summer months.
 There is a designated camping area, but it provides no services, i.e., there is no barbecue nor drinking water available.
 Campfires in and around the park are illegal.

 Trails

 There are two official, maintained trails in the park.

 Weather

-Average annual rainfall is 2,500mm and can exceed 4,000 mm.
+Average annual rainfall is 2,500 mm and can exceed 4,000 mm.
 The temperature fluctuates between 9 and 12 degrees C. There are between 50 and 150 frost days a year.
 The park is closed to the public between July and November because snow and ice over a meter thick accumulates in the recreation area.